 Is this event indoors or outdoors?

-Inside, There are beers and vendors inside Stage AE, outside of Stage AE, and in the Heinze field/Stage AE Parking lot.
+Inside and Outside.
+There are beers and vendors inside Stage AE, outside of Stage AE, and in the Heinze field/Stage AE Parking lot.
 The event will take place rain or shine.
 All ticket sales are final.
 No refunds will be given.

 What is the admission charge for Designated Drivers?